-For the hydraulic modeling of this study, the steady uniform flow is applied along the river.
-The design discharge for optimizing the setbacks of levees of study area was selected as the peak flow of hydrograph with return period of 100 year.
+In this paper, the steady uniform current is applied along the river.
+The design discharge for optimizing the setback of levees of study area was selected as the peak flow of hydrograph with return period of 100 year.

-For accomplishing hydraulic analysis in this study, HEC-RAS model, (HEC-RAS version 3.0.1), as developed by the Hydrologic Engineering Center, U.S. Army Corps of Engineers, was used as a basis model to verify water surface profiles based on the flood discharges which are excluded from a visual basic code determining water level of each section.
-This part of analysis is done to enable the hydraulic simulator to participate in the iterative process of optimization.
+For accomplishing hydraulic modeling and analysis in this study, HEC-RAS model, HEC-RAS version 3.0.1, as developed by the Hydrologic Engineering Center, U.S. Army Corps of Engineers, was used as a basis model to verify water surface profiles based on the flood discharges which are excluded from a visual basic code determining water level of each section.
+This code make the calculations having the characteristics of the cross-sections such as ground points elevations and maning value and also discharge of current with unit of cubic meter per second.
+This part of analysis is done to make the hydraulic simulator able to participate in the iterative process of optimization.